Skip to main content

 • music

-The music in the game receives mixed reviews, with some players finding it immersive and well-crafted, enhancing the overall experience, while others describe it as grating, repetitive, and distracting, leading them to mute the game or play their own music.
-Many agree that the soundtrack needs improvement, as its current state detracts from the gameplay.
-Overall, the music is seen as a weak point, overshadowed by the game's other features.
+The music in the game receives mixed reviews, with some players finding it immersive and well-crafted, enhancing the overall experience, while others describe it as grating, annoying, and repetitive, leading them to mute the game or play their own music.
+Many agree that the soundtrack needs improvement, as its quick looping and generic quality detract from the gameplay.
+Overall, the music is seen as a weak point, overshadowed by the game's more engaging elements.

 • “The music is fantastic, adding an immersive layer to the experience that enhances every battle and exploration.”